Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

-## Configuration with Micro SD-Card and two 7-Segment-Display
+### Configuration with two 7-Segment-Display on custom made PCB and Micro SD-Card

 See project 10 for more information (code example, schematic) as to the SD-Card.